 The Hierophant represents the highest expression of Taurus energy, which is attained when an individual has mastered the sacred spiritual lessons made available to him or her through the acquisition and possession of material wealth.

-Though the Hierophant has status and material wealth, his mind is centred on the spiritual rather than the material, which is how Taurus must also learn to see the world.
+Though the Hierophant has status and material wealth, his mind is centered on the spiritual rather than the material, which is how Taurus must also learn to see the world.

 The Two of Coins